AledPeart/cardiff_skateboard_club/README.md

 ![supporting screenshot](media/readme-images/layout-features2.png)

-* Below this a series of 3 colourful images link to diffrent products in the store.
+* Below this a series of 3 colourful images, with buttons that appear on hover and link to different products in the store.
 * There is a nother short paragraph about CSC and an image to encourage supporting local independant shops.

 ### Products Page